Nexmo/nexmo-developer/_tutorials/client-sdk/run-app-to-phone.md

 Run your web server locally in your project directory with `http-server`, or other command depending on which HTTP server you installed.

-Your application `index.html` is automatically loaded when the web server starts.
+After your web server starts, point your browser at `localhost:8080` and `index.html` will automatically be loaded.

 A text field and button is displayed on the page.

 Enter the number of your mobile phone into the text field in [E.164](concepts/guides/glossary#e-164-format) format (for example, `447700900000`) and then click the `Call` button.